Talk to a licensed agent today — it doesn’t cost a thing to learn more about Aetna® Dual Eligible Special Needs Plans!

 How financial stress hurts your health — and how to fight it

-Lying awake at night stressing about how to afford rent or utilities doesn’t pay the bills.
+Lying awake at night stressing about how to afford your everyday expenses doesn’t pay the bills.
 But merely knowing that likely won’t stop you from worrying.
 In fact, worry about finances was the number 1 stressor in a recent national survey.*

 Unfortunately, money is a problem for a lot of people.
 One-third of older adults have no money left over each month.* Or they are in debt after meeting necessary expenses.